Introduction

 The signs and symptoms of chronic Fatigue Syndrome are not just about fatigue.
 It can cause an array of emotional, physical, and social issues that can interfere with daily activities.

-1. Post-Exertional Malaise (PEM) :- PEM is the hallmark of CFS.
+- Post-Exertional Malaise (PEM) :- PEM is the hallmark of chronic fatigue syndrome.
 Any minor mental or physical activity can cause an significant increase in symptoms.
 This can be present for days, weeks or even for a longer period of time.

 Diagnosis of Chronic Fatigue Syndrome